Wisconsin Mesothelioma Treatment and Doctors

 Sharon M. Weber, M.D.

-Dr. Weber is a surgical oncologist on the faculty of the University of Wisconsin School of Medicine and Public Health and is the Director for Surgical Oncology at Carbone.
+Dr. Weber is a surgical oncologist on the University of Wisconsin School of Medicine and Public Health faculty and is the Director for Surgical Oncology at Carbone.
 She specializes in several types of cancer, including peritoneal mesothelioma.
 Dr. Weber trained at Memorial Sloan Kettering, a cancer center with a strong mesothelioma program.
 She provides cytoreductive surgery with HIPEC.[3]

 James D. Maloney, M.D.